Light-Keeper/example-react-routing/README.md

 Key features:

-- all routes in one place - `routes.js`
+- all routes in one place - `router.js`
-- no full page remount when naviganing between similar routes
+- no full page remount when navigating between similar routes
 - IDE support, no place for typos